StarIdksggsgsgs/Memaph/README.md

 </p>

 ---
-**Hercules** is a powerful Lua obfuscator designed to make your Lua code _nearly_ impossible to reverse-engineer.
+**Memaph** is a powerful Lua obfuscator designed to make your Lua code _nearly_ impossible to reverse-engineer.
 With multiple layers of advanced obfuscation techniques, Hercules ensures your scripts are secure from prying eyes.
 <br>
 <br>
 If you decide to use/fork Hercules, please do **star it** to show support.
 It helps out a ton!
 <br>
 <br>

-Contact either `zeusssz_` on Discord for queries, or join the [Discord](https://zeusssz.github.io/hercules-discord/), to use the **Herucles Bot**.
+Contact either `mruptimee.` on Discord for queries, or join the [Discord](https://zeusssz.github.io/hercules-discord/), to use the **Herucles Bot**.
 <br>

 You may also use the [Website](https://hercules-obfuscator.xyz/) to obfuscate your code